jo/sync-tank/migrations.md

 }
 ```

-This is a valid strategy, but let's go the extra mile and think about an even better solution.
+This is a valid strategy, but we can do better.
 Up to this point, a todo item has been a rather coherent set of attributes.
 Yes, a title might have changed, people were able to mark todos as important and at some point in time many of the items would have been marked as done.
 In all those cases the document would have had to be updated.
 However, these changes can be expected to be relatively infrequent.
 In contrast, we're now introducing the concept of a multi-valued status that may change many times across the lifetime of a todo item.
 It would be great if we didn't have to update the whole document every time someone changes the status.
 This is why we propose to split the document in two, have a todo item document and save the status separately in a new document type.
 With these changes, the remaining core todo item might look like this:

 ```json
 {